 (and 10 reasons why the Dolomites are the best place, ever.)

-Sadly, our final full day wandering the Dolomites… I wish I could return in all the summers with a backpack and month’s worth of time and great weather on my hands.
-The eye-exploding views will always be new, the people along the trail fun and charismatic, the food and sleeping accomodations unique.
+Sadly, our final full day wandering the Dolomites… I wish I could return any summer with a month’s worth of time and great weather on my hands.
+The eye-exploding views will always be novel, the people along the trail fun and charismatic, the food and sleeping accommodations unique.

 Why the Dolomites are the Best #1: The best sleeps of your life.

 Every night, it truly feels like you’ve earned your snooze, and every night is black black with a smattering of stars across the sky.
 So I imagine, at least–our nights were vastly cloudy.

 After a fitful sleep snore-battling with Kristoff (I blame a growing sinus infection), we snarf down some breakfast and eagerly begin on our way, our last full day.
 Well, maybe slightly trepidatiously.
 You see this trail?
 After hiking down, the reward is a sharp, zig-zagging ascent with plenty of loose stones.
 My boyfriend of a month may or may not have thought my ultimate goal was to kill him during this trip, but he also loved most minutes of it.